jverzani/ImplicitEquations.jl/docs/examples.md

 `show_red=true` to show these, otherwise they render as white.

-(In the above pixel does not refer to screen pixels for all the graphical outputs, only for a few.)
+(In the above "pixel" does not refer to screen pixels, but rather the  rectangular portions specified through `W` and `H`.)

 This graph illustrates the algorithm employed here in the graph of the $\sqrt{x}$